 Once it’s in your hands, no one will take it off you.
 You’ll notice all shopkeepers scrutinizing cash before accepting it for this very reason.

 Fake ₹500 & ₹2000 rupee notes

-There are 17 security measures on these notes but people only use 1 or 2.
-Get my India Survival Guide (Quick-Start Safety Guide) for all the details.
+There are 17 security measures on these notes but you only need to know 1 or 2.

 If you do end up with a ripped note, take it to a bank and they will usually change it for you.